JulienMeziere/sound-tools/STORE_DESCRIPTION.md

 ### **Universal Compatibility**

-Works seamlessly with all major platforms:

-- YouTube, Spotify, Netflix, Twitch
-- SoundCloud, Bandcamp, Apple Music
-- Podcasts, audiobooks, and streaming services
-- Any website with audio or video content
+Works seamlessly with all major streaming platforms, music services, video sites, podcasts, audiobooks, and any website with audio or video content.
+Simply navigate to your favorite site and start enhancing your audio experience.

 ## 🎛️ **Professional Audio Effects**